-For the budget conscious amongst us, we go for the ‘bog-standard’ veg and flower seed which costs next to nothing rather than F1 hybrids and fancy new exotic varieties.
+For the budget-conscious amongst us, we go for the ‘bog-standard’ veg and flower seed which costs next to nothing rather than F1 hybrids and fancy new exotic varieties.
 One packet of a traditional variety holds up to 1,000 seeds for under £1.
-So even if you only sow 50 of those seeds and throw the rest away, that makes the cost of a single parsnip say, well, nothing really – one pence.
+So even if you only sow 50 of those seeds and throw the rest away, that makes the cost of a single parsnip say, well, nothing really – a penny.

 Often a ‘sow before’ date is printed on the packet, which is usually only a couple of years.
 But it is in the seed company’s interest to give you a short life date – after all, they want you to buy more seeds.
 In my experience most seeds keep going for several years – lettuce is an example of this – you can still get a 50% germination after six years, and peas and tomatoes even germinate after nine or ten as long as you keep them cool and dry.

-So in the interests of economy never throw seed packets away if you have seed left after the date printed on the packet you may be surprised at the results.
+So in the interests of economy never throw seed packets away.
+If you have seed left after the date printed on the packet and sow it, you may be surprised at the results.
 If they fail to germinate, well, you haven’t lost much cost-wise.

 Then when you make out your seed list the following year you will probably find that you hardly need to buy any more.
 This is what happened to me this year I had so much seed left over from last year that I could complete my seed buying for under £10 which has to be a bonus.